Mares’ Hurdle Preview: Tips, Betting Offers and Odds, Cheltenham, 4.10, 12th March 2019

 The David Nicholson Mares’ Hurdle is yet another Grade 1 race on the first day of the Cheltenham Festival.
 Open to mares aged four or older, the Mares’ Hurdle is run over two miles, four furlongs and has nine hurdles along the way.

-In the 10 previous renewals of this race, Willie Mullins has trained all but two of the winners (Quevega accounts for six of those wins) but it’s defending champion, Apple’s Jade for Gordon Elliott, who is the very strong favourite at the head of the market.
+In the 10 previous renewals of this race, Willie Mullins has trained all but two of the winners (Quevega accounts for six of those wins) but it’s the 2017 champion, Apple’s Jade for Gordon Elliott, who is at the head of the market.

 Odds correct at the time of writing and are subject to change.

 - Betting tips for the 2019 race coming soon…